Bhaktapur After The 2015 Quakes – Part 1: Durbar Square

 Bhaktapur – Royal Palace – salvaged stonework being stored during reconstruction

 Facing the Golden Gate is the Bhupatindra Malla column.
-After three visits over a twenty year period, I finally thought to take a shot of the top of the column!
+After three visits over twenty years, I finally thought to take a shot of the top of the column!

 the top of the Bhupatindra Malla column in Bhaktapur